Computably totally disconnected locally compact groups: Uniqueness of computable presentations

 \section{Uniqueness of computable presentations}

-As discussed in Subsection~\ref{ss:auto}, in computable structure theory a countable structure is called {autostable} if it has a computable copy, and all its computable copies are computably isomorphic.
+As discussed in Subsection~\ref{ss:auto}, in computable structure theory a countable structure is called {autostable}, or computably categorical, if it has a computable copy, and all its computable copies are computably isomorphic.
 We adapt this notion to the present setting.

 \begin{definition} A computably t.d.l.c.\ group $G$ is called \emph{autostable} if for any two computable Baire presentations of $G$, based on trees $T, S\sub \NN^*$, there is a computable group homeomorphism $\Psi \colon [T] \to [S]$. \end{definition}